lemocla/Which-way-is-up/README.md

         When gitpod updated their platform, it inadvertently affected the workspace and the template developed by Code Institute used for this project, whereby affecting the packages installed for running the application.

-        Following the previous with the workspace, the developer took the opportunity to follow the recommendations to open a new workspace with the updated Code Institute template by taking the following steps:
+        Following the previous issue with the workspace, the developer took the opportunity to follow the recommendations to open a new workspace with the updated Code Institute template by taking the following steps:
           - Export the current database following this tutorial (the dump was included
           - Fix the current requirements and override the dockerfile as recommended by Code Insitute
           - Open a new workspace using the new CI template
-          - Upload the sqlite from previous workspace to new workspace
+          - Upload the sqlite from the previous workspace to the one

       - **Django variable to javascript**

         For ease and having had some initial issues with connecting the static javascript files, the developer included scripts at the bottom of the html file.
 Since it’s cleaner to have the scripts in static files, scripts were moved to their respective files.
 The connection issue was resolved by closing the server and reopening it.

         For the checkout app, the client token variable needed to be retrieved from the html template.
-After some research, the solution was to use json_script as per suggestion in this [stack overflow post] (https://stackoverflow.com/questions/298772/django-template-variables-and-javascript) and using this [django documentation](https://docs.djangoproject.com/en/4.0/ref/templates/builtins/#json-script)
+After some research, the solution was to use json_script as per suggestion in this [stack overflow post](https://stackoverflow.com/questions/298772/django-template-variables-and-javascript) and using this [django documentation](https://docs.djangoproject.com/en/4.0/ref/templates/builtins/#json-script)

         Html template:
         ```